A

 Restricted Parties

-Individuals and entities with whom the university and its employees may be prohibited by law, or that require a license or other government approval, to export to or engage in controlled transactions.
+(Export Control) Individuals and entities with whom the university and its employees may not export to or engage in controlled transactions, except in limited circumstances.
 These include the Denied Persons List, Entity List, and Unverified List (Department of Commerce); the Debarred Parties Lists (Department of State); and the Specially Designated Nationals and Blocked Persons List (Department of Treasury).

 Restricted Research

 A standard request for price quotations from competing procurement sources.
-See RFP, BAA and PA.
+See also the terms Request for Quotation (RFQ) and Broad Agency Announcement (BAA).

 S

-Costs for MIT employees to engage in work performed.
+Costs for MIT employees to engage in the work performed.

 Sanctioned Countries

-Countries designated by OFAC as having limited or comprehensive trade sanctions imposed by the United States for reasons of anti-terrorism, non-proliferation, narcotics trafficking, or other reasons.
+Countries designated by the Office of Foreign Assets Control (OFAC) as having limited or comprehensive trade sanctions imposed by the United States for reasons of anti-terrorism, non-proliferation, narcotics trafficking, or other reasons.

 Scope of Work